The External Secrets Enterprise is product suite is a premium product.

 cluster-main

 ): Hosts the ESI Federation Server and a Vault instance.
-Secrets are stored in Vault.client-cluster-alpha
+Secrets are stored in Vault. - Client Cluster (

 for Vault: